 We’re hands-on with our portfolio companies—not all investors are created equal, and naturally not all might be the right fit for your business’ mission or vision.
 You need to know what you prioritize and need support on, and be clear about the types of money you are comfortable taking.

 Want to hear more from Amy?
-Check out Show Me the Money: Evaluating and Building Relationships with Investors.
-It’s part of the Founder & C-Suite Track at Startup Boston Week 2020.
-See you there!
+Check out her full panel from SBW2020, Show Me the Money: Evaluating and Building Relationships with Investors, right here!